nss-day-cohort-24/wyfy/README.md

 #### Render (Coming Soon!)
 ---

-## Thank You for Checkout Out Our Work!
+## Thank You for Checking Out Our Work!

 All code and design of Wyfy© were developed by UX UI Design and Front-end Development Students, Cohort 24 2018.